 Developed from the author’s own experiences in social work and social work education, this book considers alternative approaches for social workers in dealing with the extensive demands, persistent pressures, and stress that they may face in their daily working lives.

-This book should be considered essential reading for social workers, graduate and post graduate social work students, practice educators and lecturers.
-It will also be of relevance to professionals and professionals in training in the criminal justice and health and social care fields.
+This book should be considered essential reading for social workers, graduate and postgraduate social work students, practice teachers, and lecturers.
+It will also be of relevance to professionals and professionals-in-training in the criminal justice and health and social care fields.

 'Stewart Collins brings a breath of fresh air and energising optimism into social work.
 He reminds us that hope and well being go hand in hand with the idea of effective practice.
 For those looking to maintain their courage, compassion and commitment to the profession, this is the book for you.' - David Howe, Emeritus Professor of Social Work, University of East Anglia.